jlawson-design/d-day-website/README.md

 # Acknowledgements

 I would like to thank the Code Institute team and the Slack community.
-I would also like to extend my thanks to my mentor...
+I would also like to extend my thanks to my mentor, Okwudiri Okoro, for his impartial perspective and guidance on the project.
+A special thank you to Bethany and Alan for granting me an extention due to illness.